 Many workers believe that the only option for someone injured at work is to file a worker’s compensation claim.
 This is often not the case, and there are many times when Arizona workers’ compensation benefits are not enough.
 For example, when a third party, such as an independent contractor, caused the injury, or a dangerous product was used at your workplace, you have other remedies available that may be greater than workers’ compensation benefits.
 Workers’ compensation benefits may help you with medical bills and lost wages, but if your injury or accident was not caused by your employer, normal personal injury laws are applicable.
 AZ Injured Worker is Arizona’s leading workplace injury specialists, and we can help ensure that you get the assistance you need to get your maximum benefits.

 You CAN CHANGE PHYSICIANS after your first doctors visit!

 If you have already seen a physician recommended by your employer but you are not satisfied with your care, you can request to switch doctors.
 If your work injury is recent and you have not yet seen a physician, you can assert your right to see the doctor of your choosing.

 Your employer should advise you that you have the right to be examined and treated by your doctor of choice.
 Your employer can have you examined only once by a physician of its own choosing following your injury.
 If you continue to see that doctor again, he or she becomes your ‘treating physician’ and it becomes difficult to change physicians.
 Many injured workers believe that their treating physician must be the doctor recommended by their employer, but this is not true, and such physicians may be serving the best interests of your employer’s workers’ compensation insurer instead of you.
-Injury Hotline is Arizona’s leading work injury specialist and we can help protect your rights as an injured worker.
+AZ Injured Worker is Arizona’s leading work injury specialist and we can help protect your rights as an injured worker.